thirumurthis/Learnings/K8s_minikube_kubectl_win10home.md

 After installation of choco PM then use below command

 ```
 > choco install minikube
 ```

-to start the cluster, use
+To start the cluster, use

 ```
 > minikube start